Faith or Belief?

 All throughout the Biblical library, we see that God is inviting people to “taste and see” His Goodness and Love, in a way which turns our death into life, our mourning into gladness, and our hearts of sin into hearts of love!

-So let’s not get hung-up on language that at first sounds rigid, but look deeply at the text, with Spirit-guided sight, finding within it a light to guide us and love to hold us.
+So let’s not get hung-up on language that at first sounds like shallow obedience or rigid law, but look deeply at the text, with Spirit-guided sight, finding within it a light to guide us and love to hold us.

 Mistake of Fundamentalism and Literalism

-A common mistake of fundamentalism and literalism is that they confuse belief for faith, reducing religion down to a set of propositions.
+A common mistake of fundamentalism and literalism is the confusion of belief for faith, reducing religion down to a set of propositions.
 In actuality, healthy religion does not see propositions (like doctrines and creeds) as the most important thing to “know” but as helpful tools to serve the purpose of facilitating procedural, perspectival, and participatory knowing.

 The severe fundamentalist tries to substitute heart-transformation with subscribing to doctrines, or even political positions.
 To them, what matters most is what they say they believe, not what they do or who they are (doing and personal character may matter, but are considered less important and less “salvific” than subscribing to beliefs).
 They invert the 4 kinds of knowing, working against how the human psyche actually operates.
 This is a corruption of “faith” and perversion of “religion.”